auth0/docs/articles/quickstart/backend/golang/interactive.md

 Create an `/api/private-scoped` endpoint that requires the `EnsureToken` middleware and `HasScope` as it is only available for authenticated requests containing an access token with the `read:messages` scope granted.

 ::: note
-Only the `read:messages` scope is checked.
-You may want to extend the `HasScope` function or make it a standalone middleware that accepts multiple scopes to fit your use case.
+Only the `read:messages` scope is checked by the `HasScope` function, you may want to extend it or make it a standalone middleware that accepts multiple scopes to fit your use case.
 :::

 <%= include('../_includes/_call_api') %>